nafets227/backup/README.md

 be defined with the --srcsecret or --dstsecret parameter.
 Starting from version 0.2.1 no Defaults are applied.

+# Rebasing history backups
+Rebasing a history backup in order to save space can be done.
+You need to start rebasing on the first backup that introduced the files to be based on other data and then rebase each of the existing backups up to the latest. a sample command could be:

+    rsync -v -aHX --delete --progress --link-dest=../../../../../user_home/2021/11/20 --link-dest=../20 20/ 20.rsync-rebase.tmp

 # Future Plans #
 Features planned in the future
   - can backup mysql databases